zuston/raytf/README.rst

 When you specify the event\_log in tf builder, sidecar tensorboard will be started on one worker.

-Gang scheduler is already supported in raytf, which means that only when the resources required by TensorFlow are met, resources will be held.
-Besides raytf provides the configuration of timeout for waiting for resources, shown in above code.
-The resources_reserved_timeout unit is sec
+GANG scheduler has been supported.Besides raytf provides the configuration of timeout for waiting resources which is shown in above code.
+The ``resources_reserved_timeout`` unit is sec

 How to build and deploy
 ~~~~~~~~~~~~~~~~~~~~~~~